box-key/Media-Authentication-Project/Format CASIA2/readme.md

 3. Specify the path to original Au, original Tp, and new folder
 4. Run program cell by cell

+* It takes several minutes to finish the entire program

 # How it works

 Basically, this program takes advantage of the fact that each tampered image contains its src ID in its name. </br>